LouisMazel/maz-ui/packages/docs/docs/components/maz-drawer.md

 ---
-description: MazDrawer is a stand-alone component to add a collapsible sidebar
+description: MazDrawer is a standalone component to add a collapsible sidebar
 ---

 # MazDrawer